نوع مقاله : مقاله پژوهشی

 ∴ Research Hypothesis ∴

-The article posits the hypothesis that the inherent weaknesses within the human rights discourse—stemming from its lack of a unified epistemological foundation, semantic ambiguity, and the proliferation of conflicting examples—have rendered it vulnerable to manipulation by powerful actors.
+The paper posits the hypothesis that the inherent weaknesses within the human rights discourse—stemming from its lack of a unified epistemological foundation, semantic ambiguity, and the proliferation of conflicting examples—have rendered it vulnerable to manipulation by powerful actors.
 These actors exploit the discourse to justify their dominance, thereby subverting the original emancipatory intent of human rights.
 The hypothesis suggests that unless these weaknesses are addressed, human rights may continue to serve as a vehicle for oppression rather than a means of liberation.

 ∴ Methodology & Framework, if Applicable ∴

 The research adopts a doctrinal methodology with a critical approach, systematically analyzing the conceptual and normative foundations of the human rights discourse.
-The article dissects the four primary challenges that have emerged in the contemporary human rights landscape:
+The paper dissects the four primary challenges that have emerged in the contemporary human rights landscape:

 Lack of a Unified Epistemological and Justificatory Foundation: The analysis begins with the observation that human rights lack a coherent theoretical basis, making them vulnerable to divergent interpretations and applications.